RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 13th May 2024*
+ - Made changes to stop progressing comps and divisions without a leage table profile beig assigned

 ***Platform** - 10th May 2024*
  - Altered new Email service to not catch exceptions to allow Hangfire to do them and provide better logging and exception management capabilities.
  - Fixed issue where transferring players pre-season would not detect the right "old" team and keep them present in that list